View

 In production mode, your application is using a custom integration of morphdom and TurboLinks together with InstantClick.
 TurboLinks makes navigating the application even faster because it’s not doing a full page refresh.
 We’ve integrated TurboLinks with morphdom to only update the parts of your HTML that have changed.
 This was inspired by react.js’s DOM patch approach and allows e.g. CSS animations to run on a page transition.
 Using this makes your app feel like a SPA without you writing any JavaScript code.

 To improve latency, TurboLinks is configured to prefetch the URL immediately on mouse-hover.
-Usually, the time between a mouse-hover of a link and mouse click is 100ms - 200ms.
+Usually, the time between a mouse-hover of a link and the mouse click is 100ms - 200ms.
 As long as the server responds in less than 100ms, the response is already there when the click event is fired.
 This makes your app faster than most single page application (most SPAs still need to fetch some data after clicking).

 This setup is designed as a progressive enhancement.
 Your application is still usable when JavaScript is disabled.
 Even when disabled, your application will still be amazingly fast.